AlibabaCloudDocs/sls/intl.en-US/Developer Guide/API Reference/Logstore related APIs/DeleteLogstore.md

 x-log-date: GMT Date
 ```

 The value of the Host parameter consists of a project name and an endpoint.
-You must specify a project name for the Host parameter.
+You must specify the project in the Host parameter.

 ## Request parameters